Shipyrd/shipyrd/README.md

 kamal accessory reboot shipyrd
 ```

-The reboot command retains your data and just stops the container, removes the container, starts the container with the new version.
+The reboot command retains your data and just stops the container, removes the container, and starts the container with the new version.
 Rebooting will cause a short downtime while the new container boots up, usually just a few seconds.
+You can tail the logs(`kamal accessory logs shipyrd`) to watch it come back online, you'll see a few healthchecks to /up and then it should start responding.

 ## Contributing